No-deal Brexit would force Japanese investors to reassess 40-year bet on UK

 “They like it here and they are happy being here,” Tsuruoka said.
 “The only hope that they are now wishing is that they will be allowed to continue to do good business here in the UK.”

-Japanese companies have invested over 81 billion pounds ($101 billion) in Britain, making its FDI the fifth-largest after the United States, Germany, France and the Netherlands, according to UK statistics.
+Japanese companies have invested over 81 billion pounds in Britain, making its FDI the fifth-largest after the United States, Germany, France and the Netherlands, according to UK statistics.

 More than three years of political squabbling over Brexit have left allies and investors puzzled by a country that for decades seemed a confident pillar of Western economic and political stability.